Poincar\'e Wasserstein Autoencoder: Experiments

 \subsection{Link prediction on citation networks}

 In this experiment, we aim at exploring the advantages of using a hyperbolic latent space on the task of predicting links in a graph.
 We train our model on three different citation network datasets: Cora, Citeseer and Pubmed \cite{sen2008collective}.
 We use the Variational Graph Auto-Encoder (VGAE) framework \cite{kipf2016semi} and train the model in an unsupervised fashion using a subset of the links.
 The performance is measured in terms of average precision (AP) and area under curve (AUC) on a test set of links that were masked during training.
 Table 1 shows a comparison to the baseline with a Euclidean latent space ($\mathcal{N}$-VGAE), showing improvements on the Cora and Citeseer datasets.
 We also compare our results to the results obtained using a hyperspherical autoencoder ($\mathcal{S}$-VGAE) \cite{davidson2018hyperspherical}.
-It should be noted that we have used a smaller dimensionality for the hyperbolic latent space (16 vs 64 and 32 for the Euclidean and hyperspherical cases respectively), which could be attributed to the fact that a dataset with a hierachical latent manifold requires latent space embeddings of smaller dimensionality to efficiently encode the information (analogously to the results of \cite{nickel2017poincare}).
+It should be noted that we have used a smaller dimensionality for the hyperbolic latent space (16 vs 64 and 32 for the Euclidean and hyperspherical cases respectively), which could be attributed to the fact that a dataset with a hierarchical latent manifold requires latent space embeddings of smaller dimensionality to efficiently encode the information (analogously to the results of \cite{nickel2017poincare}).
+We can observe that the PWA outperforms the Euclidean VAE on two of the three datasets.
+The hyperspherical graph autoencoder ($\mathcal{S}$-VGAE) outperforms our model.
+One hypothesis which explains this is the fact that the structure of the citation networks has a tendency towards a positive curvature rather than a negative one.
+It is worth noting that it is not entirely transparent whether the use of Graph Convolutional Networks \cite{kipf2016semi}, which present a very simple local approximation of the convolution operator on graphs, allows to preserve the curvature of the input data.